-Many constituents, such as calcium, sodium, or irons, which are often found in drinking water can cause taste, color and odor problems.
-The taste and odor constituents are called secondary constituents and are regulated by the State of Texas, not the USEPA.
+Many constituents found in drinking water can cause taste, color and odor problems.
 These constituents are not causes for health concern.
-Therefore, secondaries are not required to be reported in this document, but they may greatly affect the appearance and taste of your water.
+Therefore, secondaries are not required to be reported in this document, but they may affect the appearance and taste of your water.